AdityaLab/MDL-ODE-Missing/Demo/README.md

 (2) Run the MDLINFER.sh.
 (3) You can find the total infections D* saved in D_star.txt.

-This demo code is for South Florida from May 28, 2020 to June 28, 2020 on the SAPHIRE model.
+This demo code is based on the SAPHIRE model.
 Here, we save the step 1 calibration results of attempting different reported rate alpha.
 The demo code usually takes 1-2 hours to run.